pwnjack/journal/_posts/2014-01-07-build-a-website-from-scratch.md

 ---
 How to build a website from scratch?
 Here is a collection of common practices you have to follow when you want to start a website from zero.
 Keep in mind that we are talking about a static HTML page.

-First of all, instead of doing this repetitive tasks every time, there&#8217;s an useful tool on the web that does this for you, it&#8217;s called <a title="Initializr" href="http://www.initializr.com/" target="_blank">Initializr</a>.
+First of all, instead of doing this repetitive tasks every time, there's an useful tool on the web that does this for you, it's called <a title="Initializr" href="http://www.initializr.com/" target="_blank">Initializr</a>.

 There you can start customizing a base template for building an HTML website, choose if you want to use a framework, like <a title="Bootstrap" href="http://getbootstrap.com/" target="_blank">Bootstrap</a> or <a title="Boilerplate" href="http://html5boilerplate.com/" target="_blank">Boilerplate</a>, or a responisive bundle.